-In addition to jail time, the court may also prohibit a defendant from driving in Tennessee for 3-10 years.
+In addition to jail time, the court may prohibit a defendant from driving in Tennessee for 3-10 years.

 If you have been charged with a felony DUI in Chattanooga, such as vehicular assault or vehicular homicide, let the Law Offices of Meredith Mochel defend you.
 We have handled many DUI cases throughout our practice, including felony DUIs.
-As felony DUIs are much more serious, you will need an experienced attorney like ours to build a strong and thorough defense.
+As felony DUIs are much more serious, you need an experienced attorney like ours to build a strong and thorough defense.

 Contact Law Offices of Meredith Mochel today to schedule a FREE consultation with our felony DUI attorney in Chattanooga!